[Return to homepage]

 All of the Gompa partnership’s high definition recordings of teachings and special events are archived and copies of the recordings distributed to the partner monastery and nunnery libraries, so that the recordings can continue to play an educational role for current and future generations.
 In addition, all the Gompa webcasts are freely available to view by the over 20,000 monks and nuns at the partner monasteries and nunneries in India and Nepal.

-Gompa - Tibetan Monastery Services is also supporting a new, vitally important initiative recently established under the auspices of H.H the Dalai Lama: the creation of the Tibetan International Digital Library, see www.tidl.org.
-The Tibetan International Digital Library, whose trustees include H.H. the Gyalwang Karmapa and H.E.
-Ling Rinpoche, is being established to provide an unprecedented digital library platform offering unified access to, and archival conservation for, the major Tibetan cultural resource collections worldwide.
+Gompa - Tibetan Monastery Services is also supporting a new, vitally important initiative recently established under the auspices of H.H the Dalai Lama: the creation of the Tibetan International Digital Library.
+The Tibetan International Digital Library has been formed in order to provide an unprecedented digital library platform offering unified access to, and archival conservation for, the major Tibetan cultural resource collections worldwide.
+See www.tidl.org for details.

 Management and Initial Funding